007 MAGAZINE - The World's Foremost James Bond Resource!

 ABOVE: (left) The PAN Books/EON Productions original competition tie-in to the release of Dr. No (1962) which offered substantial prizes for shop window displays that featured the PAN paperback and cross-promoted the first James Bond film. (right) A showcard used during the film tie-in promotions for the PAN paperbacks of FROM RUSSIA, WITH LOVE in 1963, and later recycled for the promotion of Thunderball (1965).

-In 1962 PAN Books also ran a competition in conjunction with EON Productions, that was open to national booksellers and promoted in the Exhibitors’ Campaign Book for the film supplied by the National Screen Service.
-The competition highlighted the tremendous sales value of the tie-in with the PAN Books' edition of DR. NO (which had then sold 350,000 copies with unlimited stocks still available) sales of which would be boosted further during the general release of the film.
+To promote the first James Bond film a £35,000 nationwide advertising campaign was launched to coincide with the opening of Dr. No at the London Pavilion on October 5, 1962, followed by a general release on the Top Rank distribution circuit.
+In 1962 PAN Books also ran a competition in conjunction with EON Productions, that was open to national booksellers and promoted in the Exhibitors’ Campaign Book for Dr. No supplied by the National Screen Service.
+The competition highlighted the tremendous sales value of the tie-in with the PAN Books edition of DR. NO (which had then sold 350,000 copies with unlimited stocks still available) sales of which would be boosted further during the general release of the film.
 Conditions stated that eligible shop window displays should prominently feature the PAN edition of DR. NO and the film, and also incorporate the seven other JAMES BOND titles available as PAN paperbacks.
 At the time of the release of Dr. No these were the painted covers featuring the artwork of Pat Owen and Benjamin Ostrick [J. Oval].
-The displays ran for at least one week during the time that the film ran locally within the national release period of 5 October - 3 November 1962.
+The displays ran for at least one week during the time that the film ran locally within the national release period of October 5 to November 3, 1962.
 According to the Campaign Book the competition would be judged by Ian Fleming and Sean Connery from photographs submitted to PAN Books before the deadline of November 19, 1962.
 The first prize was £75, with seven prizes of £20, and an additional seven consolation prizes of £5.
 The average weekly wage in 1962 was £15, so naturally there was a lot of competition amongst national booksellers.
-Thankfully photographs of many of the displays were printed in trade magazines at the time and show a more innocent way of cross-promotion in the pre-internet world.
-With co-operation from local cinema managers, the displays helped boost the sales of PAN paperbacks and reminded cinemagoers that the film was playing in their town or city.

 DR. NO film tie-in edition and window display

 ABOVE: (left) The PAN paperback film tie-in of DR. NO first published in 1962 (right) A shop window display featuring the film tie-in edition of DR. NO alongside earlier PAN paperbacks with painted covers by Pat Owen and J. Oval [pseudonym of Benjamin Ostrick] of the seven James Bond novels which were then in circulation.
-Also in the display is the rare double-crown poster, and front-of-house stills from the film.
+Also in the display is the rare double-crown poster, and Front of House stills from the film.
 The film tie-in edition of DR. NO was in circulation until early 1964 when it was reissued with a new cover as part of the Raymond Hawkey series.

 To meet the demand generated by the release of the film, the DR. NO film tie-in cover was reprinted eight times from 1962-1964.
 Originally starting out as X335 (which turned out to be a printing error, as the correct PAN number should have been G335), DR. NO was renumbered as X237 in 1963 when the Raymond Hawkey series was first published, and then later issued with a new Hawkey designed cover in May 1964.